lunarriver/lunarriver.github.io/_posts/2025-08-29-news-extracts-others-2503-2507.markdown

 Approval ratings for Ishiba’s cabinet stand at 27.4%, according to the poll, the lowest since he took office last October and a **dip** of more than five percentage points in the past month, Kyodo said.

-Ishiba’s ruling Liberal Democratic party (LDP) has so far ruled out a cut in the 10% consumption tax, which **promises** to be a focal point of upper house elections in July.

-Ishiba is already under pressure after the LDP and its **junior** coalition partner lost their lower house majority last autumn.
-Significant losses in the upper house will only add to calls from opponents inside the party for him to go.

-Almost three-quarters of **respondents** said the tax, which is levied on a wide range of goods and services, should be cut “only for food items”, “for all products” or be abolished altogether, the poll found.

-More worrying for Ishiba, just over 87% of respondents said government efforts to **rein** in the price of rice had been “insufficient”, while more than 74% said they did not expect ongoing US-Japan tariff talks – including negotiations on American imports of rice and other **foodstuffs** – to end favourably to Japan.

-In March it began releasing stockpiled rice in an attempt to arrest price rises that have been blamed on a combination of factors, including higher demand fuelled in part by the tourism boom, distribution bottlenecks, and suspected **hoarding** by **wholesalers** and distributors in anticipation of further shortages.
+In March it began releasing stockpiled rice in an attempt to arrest price rises that have been blamed on a combination of factors, including higher demand fuelled in part by the tourism boom, distribution bottlenecks, and suspected **hoarding** by wholesalers and distributors in anticipation of further shortages.

 But the move, which is usually reserved for shortages caused by natural disasters and crop failures, did not have the desired effect, with prices of domestic rice falling only **marginally**.

 #### [2025-05-21 Japanese minister resigns after saying he doesn’t buy rice because he gets it free](https://www.theguardian.com/world/2025/may/21/japan-farm-minister-resigns-rice-price)

-Etō had initially sympathised with the “hardship” felt by consumers after the government released about 300,000 tons of rice from emergency stockpiles earlier this year in the hope of bringing down prices.
 But speaking at a **fundraiser** last weekend, Etō said he had “never bought rice myself because my supporters donate so much to me that I can **practically** sell it”.

 Etō’s comment **incensed** consumers, who are having to pay nearly double for a bag of rice compared with a year ago, according to figures published in April.

 “I asked myself whether it is appropriate for me to stay at the **helm** of the agriculture ministry at a critical time for rice prices, and I concluded that it is not,” Etō added, according to the Kyodo news agency.

-Japan’s rice **shortfall** has been blamed on several factors, including poor harvests due to hot weather in 2023 and panic-buying prompted by a “megaquake” warning in 2024.

-The ongoing rice crisis and rising household food and energy bills have **dented** the popularity of Ishiba’s government, weeks before it faces voters in upper house elections that could determine his future as prime minister.

-Junya Ogawa, secretary general of the main opposition Constitutional Democratic party, described Etō’s comments as “extremely inappropriate, **out of touch** and intolerable”.

 #### [2025-05-28 Fukushima soil headed to Japan PM’s flower beds to allay nuclear safety fears](https://www.theguardian.com/world/2025/may/28/fukushima-radioactive-soil-japan-pm-garden)

-Slightly radioactive soil from near the damaged Fukushima Daiichi nuclear power plant will be transported to Tokyo and used in flower beds in the prime minister’s garden, in an attempt to prove to a **skeptical public** that the material is safe.

-The decision comes 14 years after the plant suffered a triple **meltdown** in the world’s worst nuclear accident since **Chornobyl**.

-The sample will be taken from 14 million cubic metres of soil – enough to fill 10 baseball stadiums – that has been removed from near the plant during work to make local neighbourhoods **fit for** the return of evacuated residents.

-The soil is in temporary storage at a vast site near the plant, but authorities have struggled to make progress on a legal **obligation** to find permanent homes for the material outside Fukushima by 2045.

-The government has suggested the material, which it describes as low risk, could be used to build roads and other infrastructure in other parts of Japan.
-It would be used as foundation material and covered with **topsoil** thick enough to keep **radiation** at **negligible** levels.
+It would be used as foundation material and covered with topsoil thick enough to keep radiation at **negligible** levels.

-Officials said they hoped the **gesture** by the prime minister, Shigeru Ishiba, would convince other locations that accepting quantities of the soil would not pose a risk to public health or the environment.

-“The government will **take the lead** in setting an example, and we will do so at the prime minister’s office,” the chief cabinet secretary, Yoshimasa Hayashi, said at a meeting held to discuss the issue.

-The Fukushima Daiichi plant released large quantities of radiation into the atmosphere after it was struck by a powerful earthquake and **tsunami** on 11 March 2011.

 Work to remove 880 tonnes of highly dangerous damaged fuel from reactor **containment** **vessels** has barely begun.
-So far, specially designed devices have successfully retrieved two tiny samples of fuel, but removing all of it is expected to take decades and cost trillions of yen.

 The plant’s operator, Tokyo Electric Power, has also had to **contend** with huge quantities of water that becomes **contaminated** when it is used to cool the damaged reactors.